augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_ldos_silver_np.md

 ```
 ## Defining analytical solutions from R. Carminati et. al., Opt.
 Comm.
 261, 368 (2006)

-Let first define the analytical solution of the LDOS, that it takes as inputs the dimensionless distance `kz` and polarizability `alp_dl`, and the outputs are the projected LDOS along the z- and x-axis.
+Let us first define the analytical solution of the LDOS, that takes as inputs the dimensionless distance `kz` and polarizability `alp_dl`, and the outputs are the projected LDOS along the z- and x-axis.
 By definition, the silver nanoparticle will be placed at the origin of the coordinate system, and the LDOS is measured along the z-axis.

 ```julia
 # analytic solution R. Carminati et. al., Opt.
 Comm.
 261, 368 (2006)